kubernetes/kubernetes/examples/spark/README.md

 ```
 ## Result

-You now have services, replication controllers, and pods for the Spark master and Spark workers.
+You now have services, replication controllers, and pods for the Spark master , Spark driver and Spark workers.
 You can take this example to the next step and start using the Apache Spark cluster
 you just created, see [Spark documentation](https://spark.apache.org/documentation.html)
 for more information.